Adding On Sales in Retail

 So, here is how we introduced the extra category add-on to the customer.
 "Hey, we just got these sandals in.
 Would you mind trying them on and telling me how they feel?"
 With this approach, we got the sandals on the feet of the customer.
 And often times, the customer would be impressed with the comfort and feel of the shoe and buy it.
 The key is that we had the customer "experience" the shoe and did not ask them if they "wanted" anything else.

-If your a retail storeowner, make sure your sales team is following a unified sales process.
+If you are a retail store owner, make sure your sales team is following a unified sales process.
 This ensures that everyone is selling accessories and not just asking about them.
 It also gives you the ability to coach their selling skills and control the customer experience in your store.
 And customer experience breeds loyalty.